ChanthMiao/ghc-wiki-mirror/shared-libraries/management.md

 When looking for shared libraries, the dynamic linker (dyld) first scans the directories in DYLD_LIBRARY_PATH, then checks the location in the install name (which is per library), and finally checks the standard locations.

-DYLD_LIBRARY_PATH successfully overrides the the path embedded in the executable.
+DYLD_LIBRARY_PATH successfully overrides the path embedded in the executable.

 Caveat 1: LD_LIBRARY_PATH has no runtime impact, but it does impact where the static linker looks for share libraries.
-It looks first in the directories specified using -L, the the directories in LD_LIBRARY_PATH, and finally in /lib, /usr/lib, & /usr/local/lib.
+It looks first in the directories specified using -L, the directories in LD_LIBRARY_PATH, and finally in /lib, /usr/lib, & /usr/local/lib.
 This is particularly confusing  because many configure scripts seem to ignore LD_LIBRARY_PATH and you can get inconsistent results from configure and gcc/ld on whether a library is present.

 Caveat 2: Mac OS X has a set of compiler/linker switches for dealing with Frameworks (packages of shared libraries and include files).
 These are installed outside the typical \*nix directory structure.
 These switches act like -I (to gcc) and -L (to ld).
 If you end up totally confused about where to find something, read up on this.
 The OpenGL and OpenAL headers and libraries are in Frameworks, for example.